 An investment in our Class A common stock involves significant risks.
-Before deciding whether to invest in our Class A common stock, you should consider carefully the risks described below and discussed under the heading "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017, together with all of the other information contained in this prospectus supplement, the accompanying prospectus and in our filings with the Securities and Exchange Commission ("SEC"), that we have incorporated by reference in this prospectus supplement and the accompanying prospectus.
+Before deciding whether to invest in our Class A common stock, you should consider carefully the risks described below and discussed under the heading "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 and our Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2020 and June 30, 2020, together with all of the other information contained in this prospectus supplement, the accompanying prospectus and in our filings with the Securities and Exchange Commission ("SEC"), that we have incorporated by reference in this prospectus supplement and the accompanying prospectus.
 There may be other unknown or unpredictable economic, business, competitive, regulatory or other factors that could have material adverse effects on our future results.
 If any of these risks actually occurs, our business, financial condition, results of operations and cash flow could be seriously harmed.
 This could cause the trading price of our Class A common stock to decline, resulting in a loss of all or part of your investment.